Saturday, May 17, 2025

 lecturing about our nation's history

-He said: You should remember to the heart
+He said: You should keep in your heart

 We are a glorious and proud nation